This post was most recently updated on April 6th, 2018

 Businesses are constantly looking for ways to enhance their relationship with their consumers.
-By improving client relations you will see more loyalty and generate more business through positive reviews.
+By improving client relations you will see increase customer loyalty and generate more business through positive reviews.

 Satisfied customers will support your business through tough times and contribute to building your brand reputation.
 Marketing techniques, particularly those that reach customers on a more personal level, are a key way in which you can grow customer loyalty and trust.
 Here are a few tactics to consider: